SanTiwari07/KrishiSetu/README/FIREBASE_MIGRATION.md

 ---

 **🎉 Congratulations!
-Your AgroChain project is now running on your new Firebase account!**
+Your KrishiSetu project is now running on your new Firebase account!**